Principal Eric Filippi: 973-6630

 Twitter – follow us @CMSPride for updates of what is going on!

-Students who need to see the counselor need to sign the request log in the A-hall office during passing period or have a pass.
-The counselor will send for the student as soon as possible.
-The counselor helps students with personal problems, scheduling, conflicts, and career information.
-Sixth and Seventh graders will see Mr. Nance.
-All Eighth graders will see Ms. Hoffman.
+Students who need to see the counselor or Success Coach can fill out a request form in the A-hall office during passing period or request a pass from their teacher.
+The Counselor Or Success Coach will send for the student as soon as possible.
+The counselor and Success Coach helps students with personal problems, scheduling conflicts, and career information.

 CRIME STOPPERS/SPEAK UP